 3.1.
-Research, scholarly activity, or creative work
+Research, scholarly activity or creative work

-Research is critical to the mission of the College and a defining element of our University as a Research I institution.
+Research is critical to the mission of the College and a defining element of our University as a Tier I institution.
 All faculty members with research appointments are expected to excel in research.
 Tenured and tenure-track faculty members are expected to be nationally/internationally recognized leaders in their areas of study with demonstrated impact that advances their field or be on a strong and sustained trajectory to attain national leadership status in the case for tenure-track faculty members.
 Effectiveness and excellence in research significantly affect decisions on merit compensation, tenure, and promotion for faculty members with research appointments.

-Evaluation of research should focus on: 1) how a faculty member has defined, developed and positioned their scholarship and field of study throughout their career to achieve impact; and 2) evidence that their leadership and impact in their field of scholarship compares favorably to accomplishments and reputation typical of leaders in their discipline and field of study.
+Evaluation of research should focus on:

+- 1) how a faculty member has defined, developed and positioned their scholarship and field of study throughout their career to achieve impact and - 2) evidence that their leadership and impact in their field of scholarship compares favorably to accomplishments and reputation typical of leaders in their discipline and field of study.
 This impact should be supported by demonstrated success in securing competitive extramural funding from federal, state, private and corporate funders; number, quality and impact of research publications in the leading journals; prestigious external awards and seminar invitations; number of citations and, where applicable, translational impacts.

-Leadership, impact and reputation letters from leaders in the same or closely related field from leading academic institutions.
+Leadership, impact and reputation in the faculty member's field should also be documented, for tenure/promotion, through peer evaluation letters from leaders in the same or closely related field from leading academic institutions.
 Leadership and impact should be demonstrated mainly from analysis of the content of the faculty member's work and how it has influenced and advanced their field of study.